Presage-Group/frstore/README.md

 The authors of `frstore` are grateful to [Kennedy Mwavu](https://github.com/kennedymwavu) for the [frbs package](https://github.com/kennedymwavu/frbs/tree/main) that provided inspiration and code help in the development of `frstore`.
+We are also thankful to Gabriel for writing the article [*Introduction to working with firestore in R*](https://gabrielcp.medium.com/introduction-to-working-with-firestore-in-r-99443489b01b) without which we would not know where to start.